Nisqually Indian Tribe of the Nisqually Reservation

 The Nisqually Indian Tribe of the Nisqually Reservation is a federally recognized tribe of Nisqually people.
-They are a Coast Salish people of indigenous peoples of the Pacific Northwest.
-Their tribe is located in Washington.
+They are a Coast Salish people of Indigenous peoples of the Pacific Northwest.
+Their tribe is located in the State of Washington.

 Some of the people of Nisqually descent are enrolled in the Confederated Tribes of the Chehalis Reservation but neither tribe allows a Nisqually to be enrolled in both tribes at the same time.